graciousagency/magento-robin-integration/readme.md

 I recommend to use [this one][magento-vagrant-github].
 Simply follow the instructions provided there and you should have a virtual Magento installation in no-time.

-__Git and Magento module development__
+####Git and Magento module development

+The development of a Magento module that is a git repo can be hard.
+To get it working I've figured out the following.
 Make a folder called `module` inside your Vagrant root and do a git clone inside that folder (`git clone [url] .`).
 Make sure it's inside the Vagrant root, because this will ensure the files are automatically accessible inside the Vagrant machine.

-To get arount the git + magento module development headache simply do the following commands in the folder where you ran `vagrant up`
+Next simply do the following commands in the folder where you ran `vagrant up` (if you haven't done that yet, please do it now and wait till it completes)
 ```bash
 vagrant ssh
 ln -s /vagrant/module/app/etc/modules/Robinhq_Hooks.xml /vagrant/www/magento/app/etc/modules/Robinhq_Hooks.xml